-Things move fast in tech markets
+Things move fast in software and hardware markets

 So what’s the best way to price software and hardware-based products?
-Is it best to add up your fixed costs and, allocate them to a forecasted number of units to ensure you are recovering your investment?
-Or is it better to take your variable product costs and use a standard multiplier derived from history?
+Is it best to add up your fixed costs and allocate them to a forecasted number of units to ensure you are recovering your investment?
+Or is it better to use your variable product costs and a standard multiplier derived from history to set your prices?
 Maybe you just set your pricing based on the prices of your competitors.
 Or let your customers tell you what they’re willing to pay.

 And the most important factor to consider in Pricing?
 The most important thing to focus on in setting prices is VALUE.
-What is the value of your product to your customer as an economic, functional or emotional return?
+What is the value of your product to your customer as an economic, functional, or emotional return?
 And how does the customer value the benefits of your product relative to your competitors?

-Let’s look at an example of this segmentation approach, marketing a security software product to Corporate IT departments.
-Through your market research you have concluded that the potential customer set with the highest pain threshold for the particular security problem you are solving are banks.
-By adding only a few important banking-specific features to build a “fence” around this market segment, you may be able to charge a price for a banking-specific version of your product that exceeds what other segments might pay.
-If you extend this model to multiple segments and do it properly, this approach will lead to far higher total revenue than if you set just one price for the entire market.
+Let’s look at an example of a segmentation approach; marketing a security software (SaaS) product to corporate IT departments.
+Through your market research, you have concluded that the potential customer set with the highest pain threshold for the particular security problem you are solving happens to be banks.
+By adding a few important banking-specific features to build a “fence” around this market segment, you may be able to charge a price for a banking-specific version of your product that exceeds what other segments might pay.
+That’s because banks have plenty of money for things that they really need, and good security software is near the top of the list.

 Don’t price in a vacuum

-You cannot properly price a product without at the same time considering the features and benefits of the product, how it will be promoted and distributed–and most importantly what the competition looks like.
-The price for an Internet-distributed software product will almost certainly be in a lower range than one distributed via a sophisticated direct sales force or VAR channel.
-If you aren’t going to have much of a promotional budget, you most likely will need to be a price leader to have any chance of being successful.
-If your product is at a perceived value deficit, your price relative to the market leader will probably need to be very aggressive.
-I’m sure you get the picture.
+You cannot properly price a product without at the same time considering the features and benefits of your product versus the competition.
+It is equally important to consider how it will be promoted and distributed.
+Self-service SaaS pricing for a product sold directly will almost certainly be in a lower range compared to an enterprise software product sold via an expensive, sophisticated direct sales force or a VAR channel.
+If you aren’t going to have much of a promotional budget, you may want to be a price leader to maximize your chance of being successful.
+Similarly, if your product is at a perceived value deficit, your price relative to the market leader will probably need to be very aggressive.
+So consider all 4 Ps carefully in your marketing plan.